All Episodes

 Republicans still need to get nowhere near this.

-This is nothing more, a little trick to get the Republicans on board with this, but the whole premise hasn't changed, and that is the government running the show.
+This is nothing more, a little trick to get the Republicans on board with this, but the whole premise hasn't changed, and that is the government running the show, meaning Democrats running health care.

-Two and a half trillion dollars of the economy.
+$2.5 trillion of the economy.

-And there, as I say, there's there's not one example of them handling anything this big and doing it right and doing it well and having it work out as they said they would before they took over.
+And as I say, there's not one example of them handling anything this big and doing it right and doing it well and having it work out as they said they would before they took over.

 It's just the whole premise behind this needs to be blown up.